KiYugadgeter/BroadCastChannel-API-Demo/README.md

-# broadcastchannelapidemo
-Simple Demo of Broadcast Channel API
+# Simple Demo of Broadcast Channel API

+##Require
+* Firefox38 or later